AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Technical Proofs

 \subsection{Proof for Theorem \ref{theorem_cot_mlp}}

 According to Lemma 5 in \citep{li2023dissecting}, a seven-layer, two-head pre-transformer $\text{TF}_{\text{pre}}$ is introduced for preprocessing the input CoT sequence.
-This pre-transformer performs filtering, transforming the input sequence into the structured form given by Equation \eqref{cot_preprocess}.
+This pre-transformer performs filtering, transforming the input sequence into the structured form given by \Eqref{cot_preprocess}.